mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - NLB Discovery by tags> https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/
 -->

-The first step is to create the network resouces on the zones located on the parent region.
-Those steps reuses the VPC stack as described on the documentation[1], adapting it to tag the subnets with properly values[2] used by Kubernetes Controller Manager to discovery the subnets used to create the Load Balancer used by the default router (ingress).
+The first step is to create the network resources in the zones located in the parent region.
+Those steps reuse the VPC stack as described in the documentation[1], adapting it to tag the subnets with proper values[2] used by Kubernetes Controller Manager to discover the subnets used to create the Load Balancer used by the default router (ingress).

 > [1] [OpenShift documentation / CloudFormation template for the VPC](https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-user-infra.html#installation-cloudformation-vpc_installing-aws-user-infra)